BrayanDsouza/ms365-powershell/README.md

 ## Prerequisites
 Before running the scripts in this repository, you must have the following prerequisites installed on your computer:
 > **Microsoft Online Services Sign-in Assistant**<br>
-<br>You can download and install these modules from the following links:<br>
+You can download and install these modules from the following links:
 > **Microsoft Online Services Sign-in Assistant**

 ### Getting Started